Skip to content

 The chat method submits the current message and all history to the LLM and returns the reply as a ChatResult object.

-chatbot.chat('Hello world.')
+agent.chat('Hello world.')

 ChatResult(content=Hello, Devin!
-How can I assist you today?, tool_calls=[])
+How are you today?, tool_calls=[])

 If you want to submit the current chat history but do not want to add a new message, you can pass None as the message argument.